-The actual increases would likely be far less than estimates using a series of conservative assumptions.
+The actual increases would be far less than the estimates derived here using a series of conservative assumptions.
 Nutrient removal rates in the decades-long travel time from the summit to the Waiki'i wells would be far greater than assumed and capture of all the remaining nutrients by the Waiki'i wells, also one of the assumptions of the analysis, would be a highly improbable result.